What Does an Accountant Do? A Look Beyond the Ledger

 But even if you’re now certain that accounting is the perfect career fit for you, there are a few steps you’ll need to take before you reach that end goal.
 For a clear-cut play-by-play of what you’ll need to do, head over to our article “Your Step-by-Step Guide on How to Become an Accountant.”

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July, 2021] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries, and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed July 2021] www.bls.gov/ooh/.
+Employment conditions in your area may vary.

 EDITOR’S NOTE: This article was originally published in September 2014.
 It has since been updated to include information relevant to 2021.